buttery-auth/buttery-auth/README.md

 ### Why Buttery Auth

 Authentication in the TypeScript ecosystem is a half-solved problem.
 Other open-source libraries often requires a lot of additional code for anything beyond basic authentication.
-Rather than just pushing third-party services as the solution, I believe we can do better as a community—hence, Buttery Auth.
+Rather than just pushing third-party services as the solution, I believe we can do buttery as a community—hence, Buttery Auth.

 ## Contribution